orlandocaraballo/sei/outlines/38-database-theory/38-database-theory.md

 _A `primary key` is a column in a table that represents the primary identifier to search for when looking for data in that table_

-**Note:** Schemas should display the table name, the column names and column data types
+**Note:** Schemas should display the table name, the column names, column data types and whether the column is storing a primary / foreign key.

 ### Group Exercise